 Over time, your brushes start spreading oil and grime back onto your face, blocking pores and triggering new breakouts...that you end up covering with more makeup.

 To keep your brushes and beauty blenders sanitary, clean them every 7 to 10 days.
 You can buy cleansers specially crafted to clean beauty tools or explore DIY options like dish soap or baby shampoo.

 If you've ever had a stubborn breakout around your mouth and chin, you'll know how hard it can be to treat.
 Even if you've tried a dozen acne treatments, sometimes it Just.
 Doesn't.
 Work!

 Perhaps you're taking the wrong approach.
 If all your usual skin-clearing tricks have failed, you may have misdiagnosed the problem.

-Sometimes, what looks like a typical acne outburst around your mouth may actually be a rash called perioral dermatitis.
-Some have suggested that hyaluronic acid is a fix for this rash, but we have something to say about that – and it’s in the form of a intensely-hydrating tree growth – the snow mushroom!
-We actually wrote an entire article about this mushroom and its benefits on how to use it on acne – just take a look here. (mushroom emoji)
+Sometimes, what looks like a typical acne outburst around your mouth may be a rash called perioral dermatitis.
+Some have suggested that hyaluronic acid is a fix for this rash, but we have something to say about that – and it’s in the form of intensely hydrating tree growth – the snow mushroom!
+We wrote an entire article about this mushroom and its benefits on how to use it on acne – just take a look here. (mushroom emoji)